“We do not learn from experience; we learn from reflection on experience.”

 Driscoll’s model of reflection was given by Driscoll in the year 1994.
 In this model, you will learn about the effective implementation of the model along with an example of model implementation in nursing practice.

-12. Exhaustive Description of Rolfe et al's Framework Reflection
+12. Rolfe et al’s Framework for Reflective Learning

 Rolfe et al's Framework Reflection was given by Gary Rolfe in 2001 along with assistance from his colleagues.
 This blog provides a detailed explanation of the model along with the implementation.